The Vermont Statutes Online

 (b) Interest shall be charged on delinquent payments to the fiscal agent at the rate of 1.5 percent per month or part thereof.

-(c) The Public Service Board may hear appeals from any determinations of delinquency made by the fiscal agent.
+(c) The Public Utility Commission may hear appeals from any determinations of delinquency made by the fiscal agent.
 Any such determination shall become final if not so appealed within 60 days of its issuance.

 (e) A telecommunications service provider who has filed reports required by this chapter shall not be liable for delinquent payments that were due more than three years before the fiscal agent gave notice of delinquency to the provider.